-Mobster shooter 'Enemy of the State' premieres with first trailer
+Mobster shooter 'Enemy Of The State' premieres with action-packed trailer

 Set in a “stylized noir world of the 1920s”, Enemy of the State is playing on the brutal gang wars of the period.
 Though prohibition was a uniquely United States phenomenon, the game promises to have locations across the globe.

-The store’s Steam page has gone live and it promises both co-operative and single player.
+The store’s Steam page has gone live and it promises both co-operative and single-player capabilities.
 Additionally, the tagline “Gather your friends and perform heists all over the world” seems to suggest that multiplayer will be a large component of Enemy of the State.

+Starting as a low-level criminal, the player will have the opportunity to work their way up the criminal ladder to become a mafia boss.
+This may be the basis for the plot, but it could also hint at some sort of progression system.

 At the conclusion of the trailer, we can see the briefest glimpse of early prototype footage which shows the game being played from a top-down perspective.